Mill Rythe Infant School

 - Making reasonable adjustments, including the provision of auxiliary aids and services

 What happens when my child moves on?

-- The Inclusion Manager will meet with SENCos from other settings, to discuss the specific needs of individual children.
-Where possible the staff from Mill Rythe attend any related meetings with outside agencies prior to the child joining the school.
+- The SENCo will meet with SENCo’ s from other settings, to discuss the specific needs of individual children.
+Where possible the staff from Mill Rythe Infant School will also attend any related meetings with outside agencies prior to the child joining the school.

 - Inclusion Partnership Agreements are completed for every SEND child upon them transferring to a new setting.